 - Plant the rose and backfill the hole with lots of compost.
 Multipurpose compost is able to retain lots of moisture, yet still retains an open structure that allows the roots to respire and excess water to drain away.

 - Give the soil a generous soak at least once per week during its first year of growth.
-It is imperatively to water a newly planted rose bush thoroughly as this encourages the roots to grow deep and establish properly in the soil, which increases the rose bush’s resilience to future drought.
+It is imperative to water a newly planted rose bush thoroughly as this encourages the roots to grow deep and establish properly in the soil, which increases the rose bush’s resilience to future drought.
 Watering too lightly encourages the roots to grow near the surface and the rose wilts at the first sign of hot and dry weather.

 If you cannot move the rose bush due to limited space then cut back any overhanging tree branches to cast more light on the rose.